carmigab/IS23-AM08/README.md

   "startingName": "Game"
 }
 ```

-## Project Requirements and Specifics

-Following the scoring table present in the pdf file "requirements.pdf"
-those are the functionalities that we choose to implement:

-* **Complete Rules**

-The game includes all the rules specified in the ITALIAN rulebook.

-* **TUI**

-When the file AM08.jar is launched in client mode the application will start by default with the TUI.

-* **GUI**

-At very start the user will be prompted if he wants to play with GUI or TUI (cli/gui).
-If the selected mode is GUI, a new window will be opened.

-**NOTE:** the gui is done in JavaFX.

-* **RMI and SOCKET**

-The application can communicate using both RMI and TCP.
-The server will open the ports 42069 and 42070 for RMI and TCP respectively.
-The client will be asked which connection does he want to use and the ip he wants to
-connect to.

-**NOTE:** if you leave blank or type *default* the client will connect to the ip **127.0.0.1** (or localhost).

-**NOTE:** the connection type is transparent to the final user, so he can join and
-play games created both via TCP and RMI, and also no visible interface difference will be
-shown if a connection is chosen.

-* **MULTIPLE GAMES**

-The server can accept the creation of multiple games at the same time.
-The client, after the successful connection to the server, can choose to either create
-a game (with also the number of players) or to join a match.
-It can both join a random match or select one of the possible games not already started.

-* **PERSISTENCE**

-Whenever the server crashes each ongoing game will be saved
-in a folder called *savedMatches* and will be able to be recovered when the server is restarted.

-The first time the server is launched on a machine, it will create the folder *savedMatches*.
-If it has already been created a message will be shown in the server logs and the server will
-automatically look for all files ".json" in it.
-The standard format for each file is
-"name1_name2_.json".
-If files matching the format are found the server will load them and
-make them available to be recovered.

-For a user to rejoin a match it needs to have the exact same nickname (case-sensitive),
-then he needs to select the option to recover a game.

-**NOTE:** when a client crashes it does not fall under the persistence case, hence
-the game won't be able to be recovered.

-**NOTE:** it is better to not touch the folder savedMatches whenever the server is running
-(preferably also when the server is off, since if you corrupt a file or put some random json file in it
-the flow of the server application will be disrupted).

-**NOTE:** if a player can recover a game, but decides to join a new one instead,
-the recovered game will be completely lost, and it will not be possible to re-access it.
-This is to ensure that no player waits for someone that has started a new match.

-* **CHAT**

-While playing the users will be able to use both a private and common chat.
-The TUI provides different commands for each mode,
-the GUI instead provides different tabs.

 ## Some notes for when playing the game

 There is a maximum length for the nickname of a player: